lucasfinnern/BudgetTracker/README.md

 # BudgetTracker
 Can track budgets and payments on a monthly basis.
-Soon to come:Front end design, Persistence.
+Soon to come: More front-end design, Persistence.